 “Maintaining a sense of connection and belonging is particularly important,” says Gurvich.
 Start each day with a call, text or email to a friend, family member or colleague, and invite people for casual meetings or online face-to-face chats if those still work best.

-In the virtual workplace, Gurvich recommends “maintaining regular video conferencing to ensure work colleagues remain socially engaged”; and ensuring regular updates and company developments are communicated to all staff.
+In the still virtual workplace, Gurvich recommends “maintaining regular video conferencing to ensure work colleagues remain socially engaged”; and ensuring regular updates and company developments are communicated to all staff.

-If you’d like to help professionals provide better mental health support to Australians in times of crisis, take part in the Monash Alfred Psychiatry survey — “We are very keen to learn about the resilience factors that promote good health and the risk factors that contribute to poorer mental health during this outbreak,” says Gurvich.
+And lastly, if you’d like to help professionals provide better mental health support to Australians in times of crisis, take part in the Monash Alfred Psychiatry survey — “We are very keen to learn about the resilience factors that promote good health and the risk factors that contribute to poorer mental health during this outbreak,” says Gurvich.